karan-ta/FresherClass/README.md

 How to use this repo.

-1) practice all examples here git-script.txt
+1) practice all examples in the file  git-script.txt

 2) then try practice.txt